pkpio/MDroid/docs/errors.md

     The user does not have access to that particular section.
 Example: User may have access to My Courses but not all Courses in the Moodle site.

 While attempts have been made to list all non-trivial errors, it is possible that some of them may have missed my notice.
-If you encounter an error which is not abvious, please write to me.
-I will try to fix it, if it can be or document it on this page.
+If you encounter an error which is not listed here, please report me or document the error and send me a pull request.

-PS: Credits will be given :P